 1. Leave your bandage or tattoo covering on for 2-3 hours after your tattoo is finished.
 This process is collecting blood and excess ink from the fresh tattoo, so keep it on!
 You don’t want to ruin any new clothes or overly expose it at first.

-3. For the first few days after washing the tattoo make sure to apply an ointment to keep it hydrated.
-Great ointments to use that can be picked up at a drug store are A+D or Aquaphor.
+3. For the first few days after washing the tattoo make sure to apply an ointment to keep it hydrated such as Aquaphor.
 Use this sparingly!
 A thin layer is better than drowning the tattoo in ointment and will help it heal faster.

-4. After the first week of using ointment switch to a non-scented lotion after you wash your tattoo (Aveeno is a great product to use in this case).
+4. After the first week of using ointment switch to a non-scented lotion after you wash your tattoo.

 5. For the first two weeks, avoid wearing tight clothing.
 Otherwise you run the risk of scabbing and ink loss when clothes rub up against your tattoo.
 If possible, avoid sleeping on your tattoo so you don’t agitate the healing process.